Clemapfel/mousetrap/docs/04_widgets.md

 level_bar.set_value(1.0); // set to 50%
 ```

-The bar will be oriented horizontally by default, but we can call `set_orientation` and change this.
+The bar will be oriented horizontally by default, but we can call `set_orientation` to change this.

 Once the bar reaches 75%, it changes color: